ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 [This excellent blog post](https://www.countbayesie.com/blog/2021/9/30/the-logit-normal-a-ubitiqutious-but-strange-distribution)[^4] discussed implementations, comparisons to the Bayesian Beta-Binomial model and computing magnitude differences using the spooky [Logit-Normal distribution](https://en.wikipedia.org/wiki/Logit-normal_distribution).

-[^4]: Another reason to read this blog post is the philosophical musing at the end: "... many statisticians ... turn to statistics as a tool to hide from the realities of a rapidly changing world, clinging to thin strands of imagined certainty, and hiding doubt in complexity." *chef's kiss*
+[^4]: Another reason to read this blog post is the philosophical musing at the end: ”… many statisticians … turn to statistics as a tool to hide from the realities of a rapidly changing world, clinging to thin strands of imagined certainty, and hiding doubt in complexity.” *chef's kiss*

 Using `statsmodels`, we can estimate our logistic regression model on the same data as above, as,